Rebate Can Beat a Low-Rate Auto Loan/ April 17th, 2021

 - Dealer financing plans usually are limited to dealer stock.
 That means you may have to sacrifice the color, style, and/or options you want.
 Unwanted options can add 25% to 30% to the sticker price of your car.

-Plan A The low rates that most dealers advertise are for short-term loans.
+Plan A The low rates most dealers advertise are for short-term loans.
 For example, one dealer offers 1.9% financing, but that's only available on two-year loans.
-A new $20,000 car with a $2,000 down payment (10% down) will require financing $18,000.
+A new $30,000 car with a $5,000 down payment (10% down) will require financing $25,000.

-This translates to an astounding $765 monthly payment—out of reach for most buyers.
+This translates to an astounding $1,062 monthly payment—out of reach for most buyers.
 The same dealer offers other options, which become less attractive as the loan term lengthens.
-The dealer's three-year loan has a 4.9% rate, while its four-year loan has a 5.9% rate, and its five-year loan has a 6.9% rate.
-Financing $18,000 on your $20,000 car at the dealer's 5.9% rate for four years results in a monthly payment of $422—a more realistic outlay for many consumers' budgets.
+The dealer's three-year loan has a 4.9% rate, while its five-year loan has a 5.9% rate, and its six-year loan has a 6.9% rate.
+Financing $25,000 on your $30,000 car at the dealer's 5.9% rate for five years results in a monthly payment of $482—a more realistic outlay for many consumers' budgets.

-Plan B On the other hand, if you choose the dealer's rebate plan, you forego the low-interest-rate loan, but get a $2,500 cash rebate.
-Adding the rebate to your down payment can make credit union financing very attractive—because the larger down payment reduces the amount you need to finance.
+Plan B On the other hand, if you choose the dealer's rebate plan, you forego their low-interest-rate loan, but get a $2,500 cash rebate.
+By adding the rebate to your down payment, you'll reduce the amount you need to finance to $22,500.
+Then check out the credit union's auto loans to find the best rates and terms.

-So which alternative is best—taking the dealer's low-rate loan or the credit union's loan with the dealer's cash-back offer?
+So which alternative is best for you—the dealer's low-rate loan or the credit union's loan with the dealer's cash-back offer?
 Use this calculator to find out.
 Fill in all six fields before you hit calculate.

 Provision of this calculator is not an offer of credit.
 Its use in no way guarantees that credit will be granted.
 This calculator is solely for informational purposes and provides reasonably accurate estimates; the calculations are not intended to be relied upon as actual yield computations.